wmaKRET/sandbox/README.md

 # js sandbox

 ## General info
 ### The whole project is for learning purposes only.
+Check 'dev' branch for recent pushes.

 ## Technologies
 html, scss, javascript